Koushikphy/CheatSheets/Mics/matplotlibCheatSheet.md

 fig, axes = plt.subplots(nrows=1, ncols=2)
 #^ `axes` now a list of two axis objects, each can be used like before to plot

-# remove unwanted margins, after plotting everythings
+# remove unwanted margins, after plotting everything
 fig.tight_layout()